 3. Angle the setup toward the sun to project its image onto the white card.

-Cost: Less than $2 in recycled materials; Availability: Household items.
-Insider Tip: Adjust distance between cards for sharper images and measure alignment marks to repeat the setup quickly in future sessions.
+• Insider Tip: Adjust distance between cards for sharper images and mark alignment points to quickly repeat the setup.

-• Time-Lapse Photography Setup: Capture star trails as dynamic arcs across the sky.
+Purpose: Capture star trails as dynamic arcs across the sky.

 1. Mount a camera with an interval-timer on a stable tripod.